opengeospatial/ets-cat30/README.md

 * Basic-Catalogue (mandatory for all implementations)
 * OpenSearch

+### Plan 2015

+The OGC [Testbed 11](http://www.opengeospatial.org/projects/initiatives/testbed11) is funding the development of this test suite.
+The plan is as follows:

+* January -  GetCapabilities - KVP Syntax  and open search
+* February - GetRecords 1st draft of the test with query options
+* March - May - Refinement of the test
+* June - Submission for TC approval
+* Aug - Test available for OGC Certification

+### First Implementers and Reference Implemenations

+To help develop the test suite, implementations are exercised to test the test suite.
+Implementations also get improved in the process.
+The following implementations are participating in the development of the test suite:

+- PyCSW
+- ESRI GeoPortal
+- GMU LAITS
+- CubeWerx
+- GI-cat

+### More Information

 Visit the [project documentation website](http://opengeospatial.github.io/ets-cat30/) for more information, including the API documentation.